-Responding with more ease and flow, without getting disrupted, is a technique we practice in class.
-But it will also change the way we respond to situations in everyday life.
+In classes we practice responding with ease and flow, without getting disrupted.
+This practice will also allow us to change how we respond to situations in everyday life.

 Applying what we learn in class to everyday life takes the practice from a fun, relaxing, rewarding hobby into something far broader, that can really change the way things happen in our lives.

 So our Shaolin Arts or Tai Chi practice becomes a way of living more meaningfully every day, with the confidence that comes from knowing we have more choice over how we respond.